wangrp1997/BODex/README.md

 |  |- all.json
 |  |_ ...
 ```
+Alternatively, new object assets can be pre-processed using [MeshProcess](https://github.com/JYChen18/MeshProcess).

 4. **Synthesize grasp poses**: Each synthesized grasping data point includes a pre-grasp, a grasp, and a squeeze pose.
 ```